Engin-Boot/capture-behavior-of-a-visit-counter-Tanvi-Kale/needs-director.md

    When:The visiting specialists are planning to visit

-   Then:Some parking slots be blocked for regular visitors
+   Then:Block some parking slots for regular visitors